windmill-labs/windmilldocs/docs/misc/0_note_of_intent/index.md

 - **Boilerplate**: all the rest is boilerplate.
-Be it UI and frontends that allow you to call the code above, API calls to external services, error handling, retries, logic to make your code scalable, dependency management, CI/CD, managing secrets, schedule, permissions, authentification, etc. That code is boilerplate because it _feels_ like you shouldn't have to reinvent the wheel, over and over again.
+Be it UI and frontends that allow you to call the code above, API calls to external services, error handling, retries, logic to make your code scalable, dependency management, CI/CD, managing secrets, schedule, permissions, authentication, etc. That code is boilerplate because it _feels_ like you shouldn't have to reinvent the wheel, over and over again.